cerati/p2z-tests/README.md

 `src/kokkos_src_v6_2`: is a variant of `src/kokkos_src_v6`, where inner parallel_for
                   constructs are manually fused; the new best performing version.

+`src/kokkos_src_v7`: has the same user data layouts and compute patterns as the P2R Kokkos version.

 Here we have basic instructions.

 #### Getting started